yiisoft/hydrator/README.md

 $object = $hydrator->create(MyClass::class, $data);
 ```

-To pass arguments to the constructor of a nested object, use dot-notation:
+To pass arguments to the constructor of a nested object, use nested array or dot-notation:

 ```php
 final class Engine